 Remember, the church is His body (Colossians ).
 Christ went through the outer tabernacle room of His body of flesh on earth before He entered into the heavenly inner room to be with the Father.
-The body of Christ is the church and it is God's new covenant tabernacle.

 When Moses erected the tabernacle, scripture says, “Then the cloud covered the tent of meeting, and the glory of the LORD filled the tabernacle.
 Moses was not able to enter the tent of meeting because the cloud had settled on it, and the glory of the LORD filled the tabernacle.”
 (Exodus 40:34-35)

-A little later Moses spoke of the
+little later Moses

-tabernacle and that cloud and said that, "throughout all
+spoke of that cloud and said, "throughout

-their journeys, the cloud of the LORD was on the tabernacle by day, and there
+their journeys, the cloud of the LORD was on the tabernacle by day, and

 was fire in it by night, in the sight of all the house of